 Marko ŠvecMentor Team Member, FER

-Zoran Lulić was born in 1966 and graduated in 1991 from the Faculty of Mechanical Engineering and Naval Architecture where he has been employed at the Department of Engines and Vehicles since 1992.
-His research interests include alternative fuels with a special emphasis on turnip oil methyl ester - biodiesel, construction of an internal combustion engine, research and process modelling of internal combustion engines, energy efficiency, engine and vehicle emissions and their interaction with the environment, construction of engines and engine and vehicle standardization.
+Zoran Lulić, born in 1966, graduated in 1991 from Faculty of Mechanical Engineering and Naval Architecture.
+Since 1992, he works at the Chair of IC Engines and Motor Vehicles at the same institution.
+He obtained his Master’s degree in 1996 and his PhD in 2000.
+His field of interest includes alternative fuels (namely biodiesel), internal combustion engine designs, efficiency and emission of IC engines and vehicles and their interaction with the environment, design of motor vehicles and standardisation in engines and vehicles.
 He is an author or a co-author of more than 15 papers in respected international journals, 40 conference presentations and a supervisor of more than 130 final papers and Master theses as well as 3 doctoral dissertations.